The largest golf resorts in the world have an overwhelming American flavor.

 Five courses/85 holes: Pacific Dunes, Bandon Dunes, Bandon Preserve, Old Macdonald, Bandon Preserve (13 holes, par 3)

 Comment: Pacific Dunes and Bandon Dunes are clearly the top two courses on the Oregon coast, but in which order?
 The same "which is better" question applies to Bandon Preserve and Old Macdonald.
+The final course, The Sheep Ranch, is currently under construction with preview play slated for 2020.

 13. Crystal Springs Resort